shob01/foxess/README.md

 Open this URL in your browser: http://localhost:8000/vendor/shob01/foxess/examples/Test.php

 # Usage example
-This little example shows how to read todays SoC (State of charge) data and determin min, max current and trend values
+This little example shows how to read todays SoC (State of charge) data and determin min, max, current and trend values
 ```php
 try {